techkujaku/raspberry-pi-smart-home-server/README.md

 # Hardware Assembly and Argon One case setup (Optional)
 This step only applies if you are using the argon one case.
-Any other case is find as long as you have good cooling.
-The assembly is straight forward so just follow the instruction manual..
-Once assembled you can install additional fan control scripts.
+Any other case is fine as long as you have good cooling especially if you want to run the pi all day long.
+The assembly of the case is straight forward so just follow the instruction manual..
+Once assembled let's install the fan control script.
 SSH into your pi just like the previous steps and type the command:
 ```
 curl https://download.argon40.com/argon1.sh | bash
 ```